Luhansk People's Republic: Relations with Russia

 During most of its lifetime, Russia did not recognise the LPR as a state.
 It nevertheless recognised official documents issued by the LPR authorities, such as identity documents, diplomas, birth and marriage certificates and vehicle registration plates.
 This recognition was introduced in February 2017 and enabled people living in LPR-controlled territories to travel, work or study in Russia.
 According to the presidential decree that introduced it, the reason for the decree was "to protect human rights and freedoms" in accordance with "the widely recognised principles of international humanitarian law."
 Ukrainian authorities decried the decree and claimed that it was contradictory to the Minsk II agreement, and also that it "legally recognised the quasi-state terrorist groups which cover Russia's occupation of part of Donbas."

 On 21 February 2022, the Russian government recognised the Donetsk and Luhansk people's republics in dawn of 2022 Russian invasion of Ukraine.
 During the invasion, forces from the LPR fought together with Russian forces against Ukraine.
 On 3 July 2022, Russia claimed to have full control over Ukraine's Luhansk Oblast.

-Dmitry Medvedev, former Russian president and as of July 2022 vice chairman of the Russian Security Council, in July 2022 shared a map of Ukraine wherein most of Ukraine, including LPR, had been absorbed by Russia.